Yuqi-Song/Yuqi-Song.github.io/_pages/about.md

 Her research interests include deep learning, machine learning, and AI across the disciplines.
 Such as DL/ML applications in material informatics, recommendation systems, tourism and hospitality.

-Welcome motivated undergraduate and graduate students with strong programming skills to join my lab.
+Welcome motivated undergraduate and master students with strong programming skills to join my lab.
 If you are interested and your research interests align with mine, please send me an email.

 # News!!